-This mean interfluve distance we estimate for Rio Behar catchment is larger than the 0.5 - 5 m values reported for the Juneau Icefield (Karlstrom et al., 2014), and the 9.0 ± 3.4 m interfluve distance reported for another low-elevation IDC of southwest GrIS (McGrath et al., 2011).
+The mean interfluve distance we estimate for the Rio Behar catchment is larger than the 0.5-5 m values reported for the Juneau Icefield (Karlstrom et al., 2014) and the 9.0 ± 3.4 m interfluve distance reported for another low-elevation IDC of the southwest GrIS (McGrath et al., 2011).
 However, their interfluve distances were calculated as the nearest distance from a interfluve point to its adjacent channel rather than following the topographic flow direction calculated from DEMs, as in Karlstrom et al. (2014) and McGrath et al. (2011) (although for small slopes the two approaches should yield similar results).
+River detection thresholds significantly impact interfluve distances because higher-density